mpv-player/mpv/DOCS/man/en/options.rst

     ``--cursor-autohide``.

 ``--audio-delay=<sec>``
     Audio delay in seconds (positive or negative float value).
-Negative values delay the audio, and positive values delay the video.
+Positive values delay the audio, and negative values delay the video.

 ``--deinterlace=<yes|no|auto>``
     Enable or disable interlacing (default: auto, which usually means no).